 Due to Moab’s location and endless outdoor possibilities, the town has become increasingly expensive in recent years and the costs of living have skyrocketed.

 The main road in Moab has several hotels, motels, and resorts, but they are going to be more expensive than other parts of Utah.
 There is also a ton of BLM land on the outskirts for free or very cheap dry camping.
-Should you need a bit of comfort and a place to shower off that red dirt, consider booking a hotel or Airbnb.

 Off the Beaten Path in Utah